frovedis/frovedis/doc/manual/python/ml/spectral_clustering.md

 When it is None (not specified explicitly), it will be set as 'arpack'.
 Only 'arpack' eigen solver is supported.
 **_n\_components_**: A positive integer parameter containing the number of components for clusters.
-It is used to store the number of eigenvectors for spectral embedding.
+It is used to compute the number of eigenvectors for spectral embedding.
 The number of components should be in between 1 to n_features.
 (Default: None)
 When it is None (not specified explicitly), it will be equal to the number of clusters.
-**_random\_state_**: Zero or positive integer parameter, is the pseudo random number generator.
-(Default: None)
-When it is None (not specified explicitly), it will be set as 0.
+**_random\_state_**: Zero or positive integer parameter.
+It is None by default.
+When it is None (not specified explicitly), it will be set as 0. (unused)
 **_n\_init_**: A positive integer parameter is the number of times the k-means algorithm will be run with different centroid seeds.
 (Default: 10)
 **_gamma_**: The double (float64) parameter required for computing nearby relational meaningful eigenvalues.
+(Default: 1.0)
 When it is None (specified explicitly), it will be set as 1.0.
-(Default: 1.0)
+Kernel coefficient for rbf is "[np.exp(-gamma * d(X,X) ** 2)]" kernel.
+Ignored for
+affinity='nearest_neighbors'.
 **_affinity_**: A string object parameter which tells how to construct the affinity matrix.
 (Default: 'rbf')
 When it is None (specified explicitly), it will be set as 'rbf'.
 Only 'rbf', 'nearest_neighbors' and 'precomputed' are supported.
+'nearest_neighbors': construct the affinity matrix by computing a graph of nearest neighbors.
+'rbf': construct the affinity matrix using a radial basis function (RBF) kernel.
+'precomputed': interpret X as a precomputed affinity matrix, where larger values indicate greater similarity between instances.
+One of the kernels supported by pairwise_kernels.
-**_n\_neighbors_**: A positive integer parameter, is the number of neighbors used when constructing the affinity matrix using the nearest neighbors method.
+**_n\_neighbors_**: A positive integer parameter, is the number of neighbors to be used when constructing the affinity matrix using the nearest neighbors method.
 It must be in between 1 to n_samples.
+It is applicable only when affinity = 'nearest_neighbors'.
 (Default: 10)
 **_eigen\_tol_**: Stopping criterion for eigen decomposition of the Laplacian matrix when using 'arpack' eigen_solver. (unused)
 **_assign\_labels_**: A string object parameter, is the strategy to use to assign labels in the